LMikeH/ocbnn-lmikh/README.md

+This is a copy of dtak/ocbnn-public just for messing around and experimenting.

 # [Output-Constrained Bayesian Neural Networks (OC-BNN)](https://arxiv.org/abs/1905.06287)

 This open-source repository contains the codebase for the implementation of OC-BNNs, as well as synthetic data used to generate the results in the paper.
 We have designed this repository not only for paper reproducibility purposes, but also as a general purpose library for implementing both OC-BNNs and generic (vanilla) BNNs.
 We hope this resource will be helpful for practitioners working with BNNs.